C%23 Interview Questions and Answers 2024

 - Non-deterministic: You cannot directly control when

-is called because the garbage collector schedules the finalization at an unspecified time.
+Finalizeis called because the garbage collector schedules the finalization at an unspecified time.
 This is why it is considered non-deterministic. - Performance Impact: The use of

-are placed on a finalization queue and must go through an extra step of finalization before they are actually removed from memory. - Use with Caution: Because of the non-deterministic nature of
+Finalizecan slow down the garbage collection process because objects that implementFinalizeare placed on a finalization queue and must go through an extra step of finalization before they are actually removed from memory. - Use with Caution: Because of the non-deterministic nature of

-, it is generally not recommended to rely on it for critical resource management.
-Instead, theDispose
+Finalize, it is generally not recommended to rely on it for critical resource management.
+Instead, theDisposepattern (viaIDisposableinterface) is used to allow developers to release unmanaged resources deterministically.

 - Non-deterministic: You cannot directly control when